Best practices

 • If payment is successful, display "Payment completed" to the buyer.

-• If payment fails, call the pay (Checkout Payment) API again to obtain a new normalUrl for redirection.
+• If payment fails, call the pay (One-time Payments) API again to obtain a new normalUrl for redirection.
 Though referenceOrderId remains the same since it's the same order, you must update paymentRequestId for the subsequent payment attempt

 1. Ensure only one successful payment is associated with each order.
 If multiple successful payments are detected for a single order, call the cancel API to initiate a refund for the buyer.